aleksandracodes/CI_PP4_Workout_Planner/README.md

 9. I want to find inspiration for my workouts and be able to use search option to find a particular exercise
 10. As a returning user, I want to log in to the app to see my current plans

+19. I want to see details of a specific exercise to have an idea on how to perform it correctly
+20. I want a paginated list of exercises so that I can easily select an exercise to view
+21. I want to be able to log out from my account
+22. I want to be able to see details of my account on the profile page
+23. I want to be able to delete my account if I decide to no longer use the app

 ### Site Owner
 11. I want every site visitor to be able to view the catalogue of exercises
 12. I want only the logged-in users to be able to create their plans